plant-tracker/mobile/README.md

 ### 3. Connect device to the container
 Detach the device from USB and see if `adb device` returns only wireless connection.

-From container, connect to the device using same command as above:
+Connect to the device from within container:
 ```shell
 docker-compose exec dev adb connect your_android_phone_ip:5555
 ```